italiangrid/storm/clientSRM-guide.md

 <a name="surl">&nbsp;</a>
 ##### SURL

-A file (or a directory) is identified by a SURL.
-A SURL has the following format:
+A file (or a directory) is identified by a SURL that has the following format:

 	srm://host[:port]/[soap_end_point_path?SFN=]site_file_name

 where […] means optional.
-The site\_file\_name must begin with a StFN root.
+The sfile ite\_file\_name must begin with a StFN root.
 The StFN root must be agreed with the SRM administrsator.
 An example of SURL is:

 	srm://ibm139.cnaf.infn.it:8444/infngrid/test_file.txt